-- Receipt of funding for over \$2.5 million in new IT projects and procurements. - Purchase and implementation of 60 new laptops for agency staff. - Procurement of 60 new computers for use at the VEOC, as well as four (4) laptops optimized for GIS processing. - Implementation of Time, Attendance, and Leave (TAL). - Significant upgrades to functionality and workflow of the Request Management process in WebEOC and continued enhancement of information sharing among multiple WebEOC systems through WebFUSION. - Migration of VDEM email to the COV domain. - Significant progress towards finalization and initialization of Transformation, including initiation of two Transformation custom work requests for Network Services and Security Services. - Continued development and refinement of practices to use ArGIS Online - Support of the activation of the Virginia Emergency Response Team as a result of Torandoes (February 2016) and Hurricanes Hermine

-- (September 2016) and Matthew (October 2016). - WebEOC and GIS support through multiple emergency responses that did not require augmentation of the VEST. - Assisting VDEM's Finance Division with the transition from FMS to Cardinal.
+- Implementing products and services for over \$2.5 million in new IT projects. - Significant upgrades to functionality and workflow of the Request Management process in WebEOC and continued enhancement of information sharing among multiple WebEOC systems through WebFUSION. - Migration of VDEM email to the COV domain. - Significant progress towards finalization and initialization of Transformation, including initiation of two Transformation custom work requests for Network Services and Security Services. - Continued development and refinement of practices to use ArGIS Online - Support of the activation of the Virginia Emergency Response Team - WebEOC and GIS support through multiple emergency responses that did not require augmentation of the VEST.